Investors pull $1.5 billion from India equities so far in July: IIF

 Indian equities had seen $11.34 billion in inflows from non-residents during the first half of 2019, the data show.
 July could be the first month of net outflows from Indian equities since $75 million exited in January.

-The iShares MSCI India ETF INDA.K rose 5.9% in the first half of the year, gaining as much as 9.4% for the year when it peaked in June.
+The iShares MSCI India ETF rose 5.9% in the first half of the year, gaining as much as 9.4% for the year when it peaked in June.
 The fund has fallen 4.2% so far in July.

 Flows activity between July 8 and July 22 accounted for the fourth-largest two-week equity outflow in India over the last five years, according to the IIF.